LukaHarambasic/harambasic.de/src/content/posts/my-perfect-homeoffice-conference-call-and-podcasting-setup.md

 - _Turn on your camera_: Not only in these remote times it is nice to see your counterpart.
 Be the counterpart you would also like to have.
   If you want to get a more expensive inspiration I recommend the video "[Next Level Video Calls | Best Homeoffice Setup Money Can Buy](https://www.youtube.com/watch?v=rnZ-FHfrpAM)" from Christoph Magnussen.

-<base-callout>I only linked to the manufactures, most of the time it's more expensive than other retailers.
-So please check the prices :)</base-callout>
+> I only linked to the manufactures, most of the time it's more expensive than other retailers.
+So please check the prices :)

-<base-thanks>Thanks to all my colleagues and friends who had to endure me during the trial and error phase.</base-thanks>
+Thanks to all my colleagues and friends who had to endure me during the trial and error phase.